The role of accretion efficiency, natal kicks, and angular momentum transport in the formation of the Gaia black holes: Methods

 \subsection{Common-envelope (CE) evolution}

 In \sevn{} and other population-synthesis codes, mass transfer is assumed to become unstable when the donor-to-accretor mass ratio is above a given threshold $q_{\rm c}$, whose value depends on the properties of the donor.
-Here, we assume the same values of $q_{\rm c}$ as in the original paper by \cite{hurley2002}, apart from the case of a red giant branch star donor for which we adopt the formalism by \cite{webbink1988}.
-When mass transfer is unstable, we use the $\alpha{}$ formalism in the version detailed by \cite{hurley2002} to describe the orbital evolution of the system and the chance of ejecting the envelope.
+Here, we assume the same values of $q_{\rm c}$ as in the original paper by \cite{hurley2002}. {The $q_{\rm c}$ values are listed in Appendix~\ref{app:alpha}.} When mass transfer is unstable, we use the $\alpha{}$ formalism in the version detailed by \cite{hurley2002} to describe the orbital evolution of the system and the chance of ejecting the envelope.
 Here, $\alpha{}$ is an efficiency parameter, describing what fraction of the orbital energy released during the inspiral of the cores is converted into energy available to unbind the envelope.
 In our models, we consider values of $\alpha{}=0.1,$ 0.5, 1 (fiducial model), 2, 3, 5, 7, 10, 15.
 Values of $\alpha{}>1$ are unphysical according to the original definition of this parameter.
-They are usually included in population-synthesis simulations with the idea of taking into account additional sources of energy (e.g., recombination, nuclear reactions, outflows), which are not included in the traditional $\alpha{}-$formalism \citep[e.g.,][]{zorotovic2011,ivanova2013,giacobbo2018,fragos2019,elbadry2023b}.
+They are usually included in population-synthesis simulations with the idea of taking into account additional sources of energy (e.g., recombination, nuclear reactions, outflows), which are not included in the traditional $\alpha{}-$formalism \citep[e.g.,][]{zorotovic2011,ivanova2013,giacobbo2018,fragos2019,elbadry2023b,liz2026}.

 The $\alpha{}$ formalism is a simplistic approximation to describe CE evolution \citep[e.g.,][]{ivanova2013,roepke2023}.
 For this reason, we also consider models in which we set $q_{\rm c}$ to an unphysically large value ($q_{\rm c}=2000$), as to prevent the system from starting a CE evolution.
 With this, we do not claim that the progenitor of the \Gaia{} BHs did not undergo unstable mass transfer.
 Rather, we want to quantify the differences in the evolution of such systems if we consider two different models of orbital evolution during mass transfer.
 We refer to \cite{olejak2025} for an accurate discussion of these two scenarios.
 In general, using the $\alpha{}$ formalism with $\alpha\leq{}1$ produces an efficient shrinking of the semi-major axis, also by several orders of magnitude.
 Even if we set $q_{\rm c}=2000$, \sevn{} triggers unstable mass transfer if both stars in the binary fill their Roche lobes or if a collision takes place (i.e., when the pericenter distance between two stars becomes less than the sum of their radii).